eclipse-archived/ceylon-lang.org/code/source.md

 We publish everything on GitHub under the [Ceylon organization](https://github.com/ceylon).

-You need to install the Java Development Kit 6 or above (from Oracle or OpenJDK).
+You need to install the Java Development Kit 6 (from Oracle or OpenJDK).
 You also need to install `git`.

 ## Ceylon projects